 If you consent to a blood test, the officer will not serve you with notice of suspension.
 If the Department of Public Safety receives notice that your blood test result was .08 or greater, they will mail you a notice of suspension in the mail.
 You will then have 10 days to request your ALR hearing.

 It is ESSENTIAL that DPS have your current mailing address.
-If the address on your drivers license is not current, you need to notify DPS of your address change.
+If the address on your driver's license is not current, you need to notify DPS of your address change.

 Dallas County and Collin County DWI lawyer Deandra M. Grant is experienced in representing clients who are facing administrative license revocation.
 With skilled, aggressive representation during your ALR hearing, you have the best opportunity of keeping your driving privileges.
-Additionally, her preparation for your administrative license revocation hearing can benefit the outcome of your criminal case – as she will have already begun investigating your case and all aspects of your blood or breath testing, your arrest, the initial police stop and
+Additionally, her preparation for your administrative license revocation hearing can benefit the outcome of your criminal case – as she will have already begun investigating your case and all aspects of your blood or breath testing, your arrest, the initial police stop and field sobriety testing.

 The length of administrative license revocation that is imposed by the Department of Public Safety may vary depending upon your particular blood alcohol level, whether this is your first, second or subsequent offense, and whether you refused chemical testing.